home - American folk music - German history

 Throughout the 1970s, he divided his time between Montana and Europe, living in West Germany, Sweden and France.
 He received a bachelors and a master's degree in German from the University of Montana and also attended the Phillipps-University in Marburg in West Germany and, as a Fulbright scholar, the Technical University in West Berlin.

 Over the years, John Shreve has worked in a bread factory, in a library, as a printer's assistant, a dishwasher, a street musician, an English teacher, a janitor, a tour guide, a translator and at any number of other odd jobs.

 The earliest musical influence was his grandfather, Ralph Layson, a Free Methodist lay preacher who sang religious songs.
 John’s mother, Kay Shreve, was also a singer.
 In elementary school, music instruction consisted largely of singing folk songs and later John Shreve was strongly influenced by the recordings of Woody Guthrie, Bob Dylan, Utah Phillips and Si Kahn.
 He recorded a collection of old and new folk songs, Thinking of Home, which is available as a music cassette.
 In 2004 and 2006, he released the CDs From Texas to Montana and Wild and Windy Places, two collections of songs, poems and instrumentals about the American West.
-His newest recording is collection of songs about life, death, faith and the grace of God, Leap of Faith.
+He followed those with a collection of songs about life, death, faith and the grace of God, Leap of Faith.
 In 2015, John released his fourth CD, Oftimes Do I Think of Thee, a collection of old-time country songs.
 In 2016, John released the mini-CD Who's Gonna Build Your Wall? to oppose the election of Donald Trump as president.
-Up to election day, all profits go to Democrats Abroad Berlin, in which John is active.
+Up to election day, all profits went to Democrats Abroad Berlin, in which John is active.